MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/rich-text-block.md

 Use a **RichTextBlock** when you need support for multiple paragraphs, multi-column or other complex text layouts, or inline UI elements like images.

 Use a **TextBlock** to display most read-only text in your app.
 You can use it to display single-line or multi-line text, inline hyperlinks, and text with formatting like bold, italic, or underlined.
-TextBlock provides a simpler content model, so it’s typically easier to use, and it can provide better text rendering performance than RichTextBlock.
+TextBlock provides a simpler content model, so it's typically easier to use, and it can provide better text rendering performance than RichTextBlock.
 It's preferred for most app UI text.
-Although you can put line breaks in the text, TextBlock is designed to display a single paragraph and doesn’t support text indentation.
+Although you can put line breaks in the text, TextBlock is designed to display a single paragraph and doesn't support text indentation.

 For more info about choosing the right text control, see the [Text controls](text-controls.md) article.